1.4B but no more? China's population growth closer to zero

 India’s population last year was estimated by the U.N.
 Department of Economic and Social Affairs at 1.38 billion, or 1.5% behind China.
 The agency says India should grow by 0.9% annually through 2025.

 Wu reported from Taipei.
-AP researcher Yu Bing and video producer Liu Zheng in Beijing contributed to this report.
+AP researcher Yu Bing and video producer Liu Zheng in Beijing contributed.

 Credit: Andy Wong